WoWAnalyzer/WoWAnalyzer/scripts/realms/README.md

   - US: https://us.api.blizzard.com/data/wow/realm/index?namespace=dynamic-classic-us&locale=en_US&access_token=

 3. Run `node reformatRealms.js`
-4. A file `output.js` is generated with the data. **Note**: `output.js` will a jumbled mess but the prettier commit hook formats it properly.
+4. A file `output.js` is generated with the data. **Note**: `output.js` will be a jumbled mess but the prettier commit hook formats it properly.
 5. Paste the content of `output.js` into `/src/game/REALMS.js`

 Code snippet for Chinese realms: